Update on Pensioner Benefit Changes

 Looks a bit different when you put things in context, doesn't it....?

 Update 10.10.24: Age UK have just released their impact assessment for the means testing of Winter Fuel Payments, which makes chilling reading.
 This study arose because the Government failed to make a proper assessment themselves before announcing the change and so far have refused to release any formal justification.
 All credit to Age UK for taking the time to carry out a detailed and 'no holds barred' investigation.
-It should provide useful ammunition for the legal challenge currently in the courts.
+It should provide useful ammunition for the legal challenge currently in the courts, which has now passed its first hurdle, and will continue in earnest in the New Year.

 A disgraceful state of affairs for any government presiding over a prosperous western economy, let alone one that still ranks at 6th in the world !
 They should be ashamed.....how many more of our seniors will they catapult into poverty by removing more of our age-related benefits this Autumn ?